adrianmcli/kendricktan.github.io/posts/peeking_into_state_monads.md

   (>>) a b = a >>= (\_ -> b)
 ```

-I'm not going to explain Monads, primarily because I _don't think_ I understand it enough to explain it well.
+I'm not going to explain Monads, primarily because I _don't think_ I understand it enough to explain in a way that doesn't fall into the ["Monad Tutorial Fallacy"](https://byorgey.wordpress.com/2009/01/12/abstraction-intuition-and-the-monad-tutorial-fallacy/) zone.
 So other than giving you an analogue of how Monads are like containers or a burrito, I'm simply going to tell you that we are defining the Monad instance in order to ultilize the [do notation](https://en.wikibooks.org/wiki/Haskell/do_notation) to have a higher level understanding of how to use the State Monad and why does it even work.

 ## Put & Get